 That translation speaks of "your choices."
 That is where the battle lies.
 By faith, we must "choose" to pray.
 By faith, we must choose to fast.
 By faith, we must choose to obey God, even though our natural selves may not "feel" like it.

-says, "Put to death, therefore, whatever belongs to your earthly nature" (Colossians 3:5
+The Bible says, "Put to death, therefore, whatever belongs to your earthly nature" (Colossians 3:5, NIV).

 We must not be governed by our feelings, which are deceiving.
 By faith, we must choose to obey God's Word and pray -- not only pray, but let us "pray without ceasing" (1 Thessalonians 6:17, KJV).